tmercswims/tmerc-cogs/.github/PULL_REQUEST_TEMPLATE.md

 ### I am submitting a...
  - [ ] Bug fix
- - [ ] Feature addition or improvement for an existing cogs
+ - [ ] Feature addition or improvement for an existing cog
  - [ ] New cog

 ### Name of the cog in question: